Sweet and Spicy Pork Belly (Hong Shao Rou)

 This recipe for Sweet and Spicy Pork Belly or (Hong Shao Rou) makes the most of Blue Dragon ingredients you may already have in your kitchen!
 Read on to find out more.

 Chinese New Year has been and gone for another year.
 We had a fantastic time dancing with the lions and dragons around China Town, nibbling on a BBQ Pork Bun or two as we enjoyed the festivities.
-Once we got home I knew I had to make a delicious Chinese feast to celebrate but I wasn’t always this confident at cooking Chinese Cuisine.
+Once we got home I decided to make a delicious Chinese feast to celebrate.
+But, I wasn’t always this confident at cooking Chinese Cuisine.

-Almost two years ago to the day, I enrolled on a cookery class that changed the way I cooked.
-I first attended an introductory to Chinese cooking class complete with guided tour of China Town before taking a short course in dim sum.
-I soon learnt just how easy it was to make tasty, authentic oriental food at home.
-Ever since I’ve been whipping up everything from noodles and stir fries to dim sum in the comfort of my own home.
+Years and years ago, I enrolled on a cookery class that changed the way I cooked.
+I attended an introductory to Chinese cooking class complete with guided tour of China Town before taking a short course in dim sum.
+I learnt just how easy it was to make tasty, authentic oriental food at home.
+Ever since I’ve been whipping up everything from noodles and stir fries to dim sum!

 Before I took the cookery course the thing that daunted me most was knowing what ingredients I should be using.
 I had it in my head that I’d need weird and wonderful sounding bottles and jars from the local Oriental Supermarket.
 It turns out I was wrong!
 If you’ve got a bottle of soy sauce in your cupboard then that’s a good start!
 Spring onions, fresh ginger and garlic in your fridge, then great!
 Sweet chilli dipping sauce?
 Well then that will come in handy too.

-With this recipe I want to show you just how easy it is to get the magic of the Orient in every Chinese meal you make using ingredients you can easily buy in your local Sainsburys, Asda or Tescos!
+With this recipe I want to show you just how easy it is to make delicious Chinese food with ingredients you can easily buy in your local Sainsburys, Asda or Tescos!

 Pork belly might immediately make you think of an English roast dinner but pork is in fact the most used meat in Chinese cooking.
 It’s believed that pigs were among the first animals domesticated for food in ancient China and because of their high fat content, pork became a staple of the lower classes providing much needed calories.